5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/Additional_Files/Slimmed_Kexts/Intel_AC-9650/README.md

 - In Finder, navigate to `~/Downloads/itlwm-master/itlwm/firmware`
 - Delete every file except `iwm-9000-46`

+### Prepare the `IntelBluetoothFirmware` source code
+- Download [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware) source code (click on "Code" and select "Download zip")
+- Unzip the file – "IntelBluetoothFirmware-master" folder will be created
+- Run Terminal
+- Enter: `cd ~/Downloads/IntelBluetoothFirmware-master`
+- Next, enter `git clone https://github.com/acidanthera/MacKernelSDK` to download MacKernelSDK into the "IntelBluetoothFirmware-master" folder
+- Leave the Terminal window open for later use
+- Download the DEBUG version of Lilu, extract it and place the kext in the IntelBluetoothFirmware-master folder
+- In Finder, navigate to `~/Downloads//IntelBluetoothFirmware-master/IntelBluetoothFirmware/fw`
+- In the `fw` folder delete all the firmware files except two: `ibt-17-16-1.ddc` and `ibt-17-16-1.sfi`
+- If present, also delete `FwBinary.cpp` from /IntelBluetoothFirmware-MASTER/IntelBluetoothFirmware

 ## Compiling the kexts

+### Compiling `AirportItlwm` and `Itlwm`
 Enter the following commands (the lines without `#`) in Terminal and execute them one by one to build itlwm as well as AirportItlwm kexts for all versions of macOS:

 ```
 # remove generated firmware
 rm include/FwBinary.cpp